ViRb3/dnEditor/README.md

  - Creator of Simple Assembly Explorer for his great piece of work.
 I took many ideas and features from his program.
  - Creator of dnlib for the epic library that made this project possible.
 Hands down.
  - Creator of dnSpy (and Confuser) for again his awesome work.
-I also took some ideas from him and his projects.
+I took some ideas and features from him as well.